hazeez/study/docs/statistics/hypothesis_testing_03.md

 ## Summary

 In this article, we saw what a test statistic is!, the different types of tests, when to use _Z_ test and _t_ test and their respective formulas.
 At the end, we saw what is the degree of freedom.

+We also got more familiar with the hypothesis testing process and following it would help us accept or reject the null hypothesis.